Characterization of temperatures associated to Schrodinger operators with initial data in BMO spaces: Introduction and statement of the main result

 In \cite{FN1}, Fabes and Neri further generalized the above characterization to caloric functions (temperature), that is the authors proved that a BMO function $f$ is the trace of the solution of

 whenever $u$ satisfies

-where $\nabla=(\nabla_x, \partial_t);$ and, conversely, the condition \eqref{e1.1} characterizes all the carolic functions whose traces are in ${\rm BMO}(\RR)$.
-The authors in \cite{JX} made a complete conclusion, related to harmonic functions and carolic functions, about this subject.
+and, conversely, the condition \eqref{e1.1} characterizes all the carolic functions whose traces are in ${\rm BMO}(\RR)$.
+The authors in \cite{JX} explored more informations, related to harmonic functions and carolic functions, about this subject.

 The main aim of this article is to study a similar characterization to \eqref{e1.1} for the Schr\"odinger operator with some conditions on its potentials.
-Let us consider the Schr\"odinger operator
+In this article, we consider the parabolic Schr\"odinger differential operators